Menu

 A beautiful, snowy trail in Maine

-Hiking during New England’s cold months is a great way to stay active as the temperature drops.
+Hiking during New England’s colder months is a great way to stay active as the temperature drops.
 The trails are peaceful, restorative, and much less busy.
-Winter hiking also requires special considerations for safety and a much slower pace.
-Find more details about winter hiking here.
+Cold weather hiking also requires special considerations for safety and a much slower pace.
+Find more details about winter hiking, click here.

-Guided day hikes range in distance from one to six miles, depending on your experience and interest.
+Guided day hikes range in distance from two to six miles, depending on your experience and interest.
 For new winter hikers, I usually start with Bradbury Mountain or Pleasant Mountain.
-Options are also available in the White Mountains.
+Options are also available in the White Mountains and other parts of Maine.
 Rates range from $250-$400 per person depending on distance and location.
 Rental gear is available.

 Join me in the woods this season!